 Volleyball Team Got $130,000 Intended for Cancer

-Brett Favre's foundation gave $130,000 to the University of Southern Mississippi Athletic Foundation during 2018-20, the same years that Favre was working to finance a new volleyball center at the university, The Athletic reported.
+Brett Favre’s foundation gave $130,000 to the University of Southern Mississippi Athletic Foundation from 2018 to 2020, the same years that Favre was working to finance a new volleyball center at the university, The Athletic reported.

 The foundation, Favre 4 Hope, has a stated purpose to support disadvantaged children and cancer patients.